SPIDERCMB/xfaster/docs/index.rst

 The full description of the pipeline, including the math and assumptions used, is in a soon-to-be-released paper.
 These docs focus on the code implementation.

-The basics of running the code are given in Quick Start.
+The basics of running the code are given in :ref:`Quick Start<Quick Start>`.
-A more in-depth exploration of the code, step by step through the algorithm, is given in the Algorithm link.
+A more in-depth exploration of the code, step by step through the algorithm, is given in the :ref:`Algorithm<Algorithm: Step by Step>`.

 .. toctree::
   :maxdepth: 2